Lares Trek + Short Inca Trail To Machu Picchu 4 Days - Orange Nation Peru

 • Difficulty: Challenging

-After lunch, we continue on a gradual hike towards the Sun Gate (2,730m/9,00ft).
-You will encounter one final challenge before our first magnificent view of the Citadel, these steps are aptly nicknamed the gringo killer steps or monkey steps.
 Our suggestion, get on all fours and just get it done, these steep stairs are carved directly into the bedrock of the Trail.
-Once you walk through the Sun gate, Machu Picchu Citadel stands infront and its sheer size will take your breath away.
-It is just an hour hike down the flat rock stairs to Machu Picchu.
-Be sure to have your camera ready to take all of the incredible views of Machu Picchu Citadel along the way.
+Once you walk through the Sun Gate, Machu Picchu Citadel stands in front and its sheer size will take your breath away.

-Once you reach Machu Picchu, you will have time to take more photos from the viewing platforms above the site (Guard House), where you can take the famous postcard pictures of Machu Picchu.
-You will arrive in the afternoon, as the archeological area starts to empty of tourists, which gives you the opportunity to take beautiful photos in the afternoon light with fewer people in your shots.
 Take your time to take in this magical experience before you take the bus down to Aguas Calientes to check into your hotel.
-Your will have a delicious dinner, then have time to walk around this picturesque little town, visit the hot springs or just go to your hotel to rest after such an exciting day.
+Your will enjoy a delicious dinner, then have time to walk around this picturesque little town, visit the hot springs or just go to your hotel to rest after such an exciting day.

 • Meals: Breakfast in the Hotel – Picnic Lunch – Dinner